Planning and Environmental Law

 Compulsory Purchase and Compensation

-The application of the compensation code, in particular the assessment of compensation under s.
+- The application of the compensation code, in particular the assessment of compensation under s.
 5 of the Land Compensation Act 1961;

-The correct basis for valuation of land purchased from a landowner in which it was argued by the acquiring authority that the land had nil-value due to a lack of market comparables alongside the no-scheme principle.
-This case resulted in a settlement substantially higher than the valuation suggested by the authority.
+- The correct basis for valuation of land purchased from a landowner in which it was argued by the acquiring authority that the land had nil-value due to a lack of market comparables alongside the no-scheme principle.
+This case resulted in a settlement substantially higher than the valuation suggested by the authority;

-The formulation of an objection to a compulsory purchase order which required significant alterations in order to suitably protect the interests of the landowner.
+- The formulation of an objection to a compulsory purchase order which required significant alterations in order to suitably protect the interests of the landowner.

 Rating and Valuation

-The correct approach to the identification of the hereditament, following the decision of Woolway v Mazars;
+- The correct approach to the identification of the hereditament, following the decision of Woolway v Mazars;

-The scope of the meaning of “material change in circumstances” when considering the extent of business rates liability;
+- The scope of the meaning of “material change in circumstances” when considering the extent of business rates liability;

-Charles also gained experience of more general land valuation matters, including assisting with a probate case in the Upper Tribunal in which the main issue was the valuation of property.
+- Charles also gained experience of more general land valuation matters, including assisting with a probate case in the Upper Tribunal in which the main issue was the valuation of property.

 Rights of Way and Highways

-Whilst under the supervision of Ned Westaway, Charles assisted with a number of matters relating to both private and public rights of way.
+During his seat with Ned Westaway, Charles assisted with a number of matters relating to both private and public rights of way.
 These included:

-Researching matters relating to the definitive map, including definitive map modification orders;
+- Researching matters relating to the definitive map, including definitive map modification orders;

-The extinguishment of highways, including permanent stopping up.
+- The extinguishment of highways, including permanent stopping up.
 Charles helped research and draft grounds on the potential extinguishment of a public highway due to the

-Applications for Traffic Regulation Orders, gaining experience of both applications for TROs and objections to them.
+- Applications for Traffic Regulation Orders, gaining experience of both applications for TROs and objections to them.